-The internet can be a powerful way of finding solutions to common problems, but sometimes, it’s simply impossible to find the right answer—even after searching hundreds of forums or threads.
+The internet can be a powerful way of finding solutions to common problems.
+Still, sometimes, it’s simply impossible to find the right answer—even after searching hundreds of forums or threads.
 If you don’t have the technical know-how, you also run the risk of taking advice that isn’t correct and causing more damage to your rig.

 When buying a pre-built machine, many PC shops will include tech support as part of the deal.
 This support will cover the warranty for the parts and any support the buyer may require.

 Sometimes, the RAM may become unseated from its slot and cause booting issues, which is a problem that a quick phone call to tech support can fix.
 Having on-demand tech support can be a massive boon when things go wrong.
-While it may cost a little extra to have that support available when buying the PC, it’s almost always worth it.
+While having that support available when buying the PC may cost a little extra, it’s almost always worth it.

 Dealing with warranty claims

-Often enough, due to the pace at which parts can deprecate, it might mean having to wait up to a full month for the manufacturer to play ball and find the needed component.
+Often enough, due to the pace at which parts can deprecate, it might mean waiting up to a full month for the manufacturer to play ball and find the needed component.
 Pre-built desktop computers don’t have this problem.
-The deal includes the full coverage of the warranty, meaning that the buyer only has to worry about dealing with a single warranty form.
+The deal includes the full warranty coverage, meaning that the buyer only has to worry about dealing with a single warranty form.
 This one point of contact streamlines the process, and there’s generally a pre-specified turnaround time that applies to all claims.

 A case for prebuilt

-There will always be gamers who prefer to build their computers piece-by-piece.
-But for those who want to spend less money and time on a new mid-range gaming computer, getting a pre-built one is undeniably the smartest move.
+There will always be gamers who prefer to build their computers piece by piece.
+But getting a pre-built one is undeniably the smartest move for those who want to spend less money and time on a new mid-range gaming computer.

-Mid-range machines can generally run all the latest games, and it only takes a few minutes to get them up and running and ready for action.
+Mid-range machines can generally run all the latest games; it only takes a few minutes to get them up and running and ready for action.

 If build or buy was the question you’ve been debating, hopefully, this sheds some light on what will work for you.